docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 than relying on the default behavior.
 If, by mistake, you create a modal dialog with no buttons to dismiss it, or if your dialog does have buttons, but their onClick handlers do not function properly, a user can still dismiss the dialog by typing ESC.
-In this case, the system will execute a call to the dialog’s close method, passing a value of 2.
+In this case, the system will execute a call to the dialog's close method, passing a value of 2.
 This is not, of course, a recommended way to design your dialogs, but is provided as an escape hatch to prevent the application from hanging in case of an error in the operations of your dialog.